Standard Practice Notes

 Movement:

-fwd step from up to down: extend pass spine, lower heel, bend knee, weight onto heel, roll.
+Forward step from up to down: extend pass spine (foot in front of spine), lower heel, bend knee, weight onto heel, roll on foot.

 When feet come together, circle loop, roll feet